Divorce Attorney in Buffalo, NY

 Erie County’s courts are in your backyard.
 So are we.

-When a marriage ends in Buffalo, the legal process runs through Erie County Supreme Court and Erie County Family Court — two of the busiest court buildings in Western New York.
+When a marriage ends, the legal process runs through Erie County Supreme Court and Erie County Family Court — two of the busiest court buildings in Western New York.
 Weinrieb Law has appeared in both courts for 26+ combined years.
-We know the judges, the procedural expectations, and the local dynamics that matter when you are navigating a contested divorce or a custody dispute in Erie County.
+We know the judges, the procedural expectations, and the local dynamics that matter in a contested divorce or custody dispute.

-Our office is in Williamsville — minutes from downtown Buffalo — and we represent clients from every Buffalo neighborhood: North Buffalo, South Buffalo, the Elmwood Village, the East Side, and the Waterfront.
-Whatever your situation, we are close and we are ready.
+Our office is minutes from downtown Buffalo, and we represent clients from every Buffalo neighborhood: North Buffalo, South Buffalo, the Elmwood Village, the East Side, and the Waterfront.

 Family Law Services for Buffalo, NY Residents